yolken/yolken-blog/site/_posts/2019-06-09-rules-for-better-interviews.md

 ### Rule 2: Please, no algorithm trivia

 Understanding algorithms and data structures is a prerequisite for writing good software.
-Having them all committed to memory, however, is not, particularly for the long tail things that are rarely encountered in day-to-day work.
+Having them all committed to memory, however, is not.
+This is particularly true for the long tail things that are rarely encountered in day-to-day work.
 Quizzing a candidate on lexicographic sorting, heap implementations, or reversing linked lists is usually just a waste of time- if you need to understand the details of these things on the job, you can just look them up.

 The same goes for trivia about programming language syntax, operating systems, hardware, or other technical topics.
-If it's something that people can either pick up on the job or look up as needed, you're not actually measuring something that's critical for success on the job; instead, you're picking up correlated skills (e.g., studying and memorization) that may not be completely relevant.
+If it's something that people can either pick up on the job or look up as needed, you're not actually measuring something that's critical for job success; instead, you're picking up correlated skills (e.g., studying and memorization) that may not be relevant.

 ### Rule 3: Avoid one-shot, all or nothing problems